-A letter from our President and lead attorney, Garry Davis:
+A letter from our lead attorney, Garry Davis:

 Over the years, and particularly recently, I have received many calls from people who have been refused F-1 student visas at the US consulates throughout the world.

 A person applies for and receives a visitor visa to the US, a B-1/B-2 visa from the local US consulate.
 That visa is to be used for the purpose of entering the US for a legitimate business or tourism purpose.

 The person then comes to the US and enters as a visitor and is given a certain amount of time to be in the US, generally six months.
 During that six-month period, the person is accepted into a school program and files to change status to F-1 student.
 After approval, the person enrolls in school and maintains student status.

 Some time later, the person decides to go home to see the family.
 He or she gathers the I-20 and other immigration paperwork and head home.
 There is an online application for a nonimmigrant visa, F-1 in this case, with the US consulate.

 This is generally the same US consulate that previously issued the B-1/B-2 Visitor Visa.
 Fully expecting to receive the visa, the person attends the required visa interview with high hopes of being approved.
 Then, to their shock and surprise, the consulate refuses the visa, and finally the person contacts me to ask what the options are to try to correct the issue and get back to the US to continue the program.

 So, what happened?
 If the person has done nothing illegal, why would the consulate refuse the visa?
 USCIS granted the change of status, so why wouldn’t the visa just follow that approval?

 The answer is simple – consulates are offended by people who file to change status in the US, and this is the consequence of that offense.
 Let me explain why.